-Emmy Noether Visiting Fellowships provide opportunities for outstanding and original scientists to pursue their research in a dynamic, multi-disciplinary environment with opportunities to collaborate, take part in workshops and conferences as well as enjoy the productive atmosphere and amenities of Perimeter’s award-winning facility.
-Perimeter’s inclusive culture and family-friendly workplace welcomes and strongly encourages opportunities for female physicists.
-Early career faculty-level scientists are especially encouraged to apply.
+Emmy Noether Visiting Fellowships provide opportunities to pursue your research in a dynamic, multi-disciplinary environment.
+Fellows are encouraged to collaborate, take part in workshops, conferences Perimeter Scholars International Masters Program, and enjoy the productive atmosphere and amenities of Perimeter’s award-winning facility in Waterloo, Ontario

 Emmy Noether Visiting Fellowships are held for periods of up to one year.
 Early-career faculty-level scientists are especially encouraged to apply.